SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 33564}

 HD 33564 (HIP 25110; HR 1686; GJ 196; TIC 142103211) is an F7V star \citep{Gray+2003AJ} at a distance of $d = 20.79 \pm 0.03 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-A single massive ($M_{\rm p} \sin i = 9.1 \,{\rm M_{Jup}}$) planet, HD~33564~b, was reported with an orbital period of 388 days \citep{Galland+2005AA} using only 15 RV measurements from the ELODIE spectrograph.
-To the best of our knowledge, HD~33564 has not been observed by either HARPS or HIRES at the time of writing.
+A single massive ($M_{\rm p} \sin i = 9.1 \,{\rm M_{J}}$) planet, HD~33564~b, has been reported in this system with an orbital period of 388 days \citep{2005AA...444L..21G} using only 15 RV measurements from the ELODIE spectrograph spanning one orbital period.
+The ELODIE data analyzed by \citet{2005AA...444L..21G} are not publicly available apart from the points in their Figure 1.
+To the best of our knowledge, HD~33564 has not been observed by any of the instruments included in this analysis.
+The limited RV data analyzed in the discovery paper and lack of follow-up observations make HD 33564 b a dubious planet detection.